rivdb/site/_posts/2024-11-13-weirdsnake.markdown

 ```
 As we can see, many values are loaded onto a "key" `variable`.
 If we read it in order, it might seem as though the key is `J_o3t`. **This is not the case.**

-*Read carefully, as this was designed to confuse you.*
+> Read carefully, as this was designed to confuse you
+{: .prompt-info}

 1.
 - `LOAD_CONST ('J')`: This loads a constant "J" onto the stack.